httppedro/httppedro/README.md

 ### 🖖 Hello there!

-- 🔭 I’m currently working on DApps and DeFi
+- 🔭 I’m currently working on database
 - 🌱 I’m currently learning Blockchain Dev
 - 👯 I’m looking to collaborate on Bitcoin
 - 💬 Ask me about DeFi